 Individual cells coordinate together and function to determine the complex biological function or traits.
-Conventional methods like RNAseq provides an overview of the differential expression but are unable to reveal the cellular heterogeneity that drives the complexity.
+Conventional methods like RNAseq provide an overview of the differential expression but are unable to reveal the cellular heterogeneity that drives the complexity.
 Single-cell RNA (ScRNA) sequencing is an NGS method that examines the individual cells providing a high-resolution view of cell-to-cell variation.

-The conventional bulk population sequencing provides the average expression signal of the group of cells and with the increasing evidence suggesting the heterogenous expression in similar cell types and this stochastic expression is reflected in the cell composition and cell fate decisions.
+The conventional bulk population sequencing provides the average expression signal of the group of cells and with increasing evidence suggesting the heterogenous expression in similar cell types, this stochastic expression is reflected in the cell composition and cell fate decisions.
 The sequencing at single-cell resolution was pioneered by James Eberwine et al., and Iscove and colleagues to be commercially used for high-density DNA microarray chips and eventually adapted for ScRNA sequencing.
 The first ScRNA study was published in 2009 describing the characterization of early development stages of cells in mice.
 This study drew the interest of researchers because of the high-resolution views of single-cell heterogeneity on a global scale.

 1.3.1.
 Why is single cell sequencing important?